abhishek9909/Advanced_RAG/README.md

-# Advanced_RAG
+# Local Retrieval augmented generation
-A repository displaying how to build a production-grade advanced RAG bot
+How to build and host a retrieval augmented generation locally